Multipartite Entanglement in Stabilizer Tensor Networks

-\ssection{Introduction} In recent years, research in quantum gravity and quantum information theory has been inspired by a fruitful mutual exchange of ideas.
-Tensor networks in particular provide a common framework, rooted in the similarity between the structure of the tensor network and the bulk geometry in the holographic duality~\cite{swingle2012constructing,swingle2012entanglement,hartman2013time}.
+An important additional motivation to study stabilizer tensor networks comes from current research in quantum gravity.
+In recent years, research in quantum gravity and quantum information theory has been inspired by a fruitful mutual exchange of ideas.
+Tensor networks in particular provide a common framework, rooted in the similarity between the structure of the tensor network and the bulk geometry in holographic duality~\cite{swingle2012constructing,swingle2012entanglement,hartman2013time}.
 A paradigmatic example is the Ryu-Takayanagui formula, $S(A) \simeq \lvert\gamma_A\rvert/4G_N$, which asserts that the entanglement entropy of a boundary region $A$ in a holographic state is in leading order proportional to the area of a corresponding minimal surface $\gamma_A$ in the bulk geometry~\cite{ryu2006holographic,lewkowycz2013generalized}.
-Likewise, in any tensor network the entanglement entropy of a boundary subsystem can be upper-bounded in terms of the size of a minimal cut through the network~\cite{orus2014practical} (\cref{fig:tns-and-rt}).
+Likewise, in any tensor network, the entanglement entropy of a boundary subsystem can be upper-bounded in terms of the size of a minimal cut through the network~\cite{orus2014practical} (\cref{fig:tns-and-rt}).
 This bound can be saturated not only through the choice of suitable tensors~\cite{pastawski2015holographic,yang2015bidirectional} but is in fact a generic phenomenon in \emph{random tensor networks} with large bond dimension~\cite{hayden2016holographic,hastings2016asymptotics}, the mechanism of which can be understood in terms of multipartite entanglement distillation.
 These tensor network models not only reproduce the Ryu-Takayanagi formula for the entanglement entropy, but they also implement several other significant features of holographic duality~\cite{pastawski2015holographic,yang2015bidirectional,hayden2016holographic}.
 In many ways, these properties follow from the bipartite entanglement structure and can be therefore reduced to entropic considerations.